 Installing SaveToDB SDK Samples

-SaveToDB SDK contains SaveToDB Frameworks and samples, including source codes and test SaveToDB workbooks.
+The SaveToDB SDK includes the SaveToDB Frameworks and sample projects, complete with source code and test workbooks.

-You can download SaveToDB SDK for your database platform here
+You can download the SaveToDB SDK for your database platform here.

-Unzip the downloaded package to a local folder and navigate to the examples folder.
+After downloading, unzip the package to a local folder and navigate to the examples directory.

 edit-connections.cmd